top of page

 Focus: Discovery, Team Clarity, and Operational Readiness

-“I feel pretty secure in my role as Kenley’s coordinator… I think the areas of opportunity within my role are just understanding how I can take more ownership of certain tasks and take things off of Kenley’s plate.” — Audrey
+• Gave the coordinator confidence to take ownership: "I feel pretty secure in my role now...
+I'm understanding how I can take more ownership and take things off of Kenley's plate."

 Phase Two: Implementation & Documentation